“Negative emotions are like unwelcome guests. Just because they show up on your doorstep doesn’t mean they have a right to stay.”—Deepak Chopra

 The Real Reason Negative Emotions Cause Suffering

-The Buddhists use the expression ‘second arrow’ to describe the added layer of suffering we create for ourselves when we resist the experiences that arise within us.
+The Buddhists use the expression ‘second arrow’ to describe the additional layers of suffering we create for ourselves when we resist the experiences that arise within us.

 You may believe, as I did for many years, that it’s the feeling of sadness itself that makes you feel bad.
 Of course it feels unpleasant but, in truth, it is the story we attach to it that’s responsible for most of our suffering.